 Here are the basics.
 There are five things you need to consider – MOISTURE, HEAT, AIR, LIGHT and ODOURS.
 One or a combination of these can directly affect your loose leaf tea.
-These can change the taste, color and the fragrance of the tea itself.
+These can change the taste, colour and fragrance of the tea itself.
 So what should you do?

 1) Keep it away from places that can inhabit moisture or places which can be humid.
 Tea leaves are dry which makes them susceptible to moisture and they can absorb that quickly.
-In worst case scenarios moisture can cause molds and create a very unpleasant odor in your tea.
-There’s no recovering from this one, you need to throw your tea leaves out if molds have started growing on them.
-As long as you store the tea in an airtight container moisture won’t be able to get to it.
+In worst-case scenarios, moisture can cause moulds and create a very unpleasant odour in your tea.
+There’s no recovering from this one, you need to throw your tea leaves out if moulds have started growing on them.
+As long as you store the tea in airtight container moisture won’t be able to get to it.

 2) Store it in places where your tea is not exposed to direct sunlight, preferably NOT in a clear jar.

-Put in inside a cupboard or a cabinet where light cannot reach it.
-Exposure to sunlight also tends to further dry out your tea leaves and the flavor of the tea fades.
+Put it inside a cupboard or a cabinet where light cannot reach it.
+Exposure to sunlight also tends to further dry out your tea leaves and the flavour of the tea fades.